Geography Playlist

 Naming of Tropical Cyclones & Fujiwhara Effect

 Tropical cyclones are named systematically by WMO regional bodies to avoid confusion and improve communication.
-An unusual phenomenon, the Fujiwhara Effect, occurs when two cyclones come close enough to interact, sometimes merging into a single powerful storm.
+An unusual and complex phenomenon, the Fujiwhara Effect , occurs when two cyclones come close enough to interact, sometimes merging into a single powerful storm or causing highly erratic, unpredictable tracks.

 Tropical cyclones are named systematically by WMO regional bodies to avoid confusion and improve communication.
-An unusual phenomenon, the Fujiwhara Effect, occurs when two cyclones come close enough to interact, sometimes merging into a single powerful storm.
+An unusual and complex phenomenon, the Fujiwhara Effect , occurs when two cyclones come close enough to interact, sometimes merging into a single powerful storm or causing highly erratic, unpredictable tracks.

 Fujiwhara Effect – Types of Cyclone Interaction